dineshraju/website/src/pages/notes/uncle-you-dont-make-sense.md

 When feeds get imported from other operators though, he can get in trouble.
 The lossiness of external feeds gives his camera many degrees of freedom to craft different persuasive stories.
 The more degraded the feed, the greater the number of possible stories.

 His camera first [latches onto an initial story](https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)) that’s sufficiently cogent and easy for him to make sense of.
 Once it finds a good candidate, it works to expand its scope, [hiding details and invalidating perspectives](https://en.wikipedia.org/wiki/Confirmation_bias) that would disrupt his coherence.
-If there are gaps left over, the camera projects his own abilities and experience of the world into them.
+For the gaps that are left, the camera projects his own abilities and experience of the world into them.
 There’s now a complete picture on the screen that makes sense.
 Remember that his camera isn’t trying to show him what is “true”.
 It’s just trying to show him a picture that’s maximally coherent.
 If necessary, it will sacrifice the “truth” to build this picture for him.
 Anything that challenges coherence will feel misguided and suspicious, and his mind will defer to what the screen builds for him.
 All of this happens without him realizing it.

 ![](ipfs://bafybeics5n4d4aifsckdydd56zeisewqjwcpbguuv3oyoyayre5zzv5jvi)